The World Health Organization (WHO) will consider making video game addiction into an official disease during an upcoming debate.

 The decision to include gaming disorder in the International Classification of Diseases was based on “reviews of available evidence and reflects a consensus of experts from different disciplines and geographical regions”.

-WHO suggest that people who suffer from a gaming disorder can suffer from; musculoskeletal problems, sleep deprivation, aggressive behavior and depression.
+that people who suffer from a gaming disorder can suffer from; musculoskeletal problems, sleep deprivation, aggressive behavior and depression.

 Back in November 2018, popular Twitch streamer Tyler ‘Ninja’ Blevins revealed he believes parents should take more responsibility to curb addiction after it was revealed that some children had been admitted to rehab due to their obsession with Fortnite Battle Royale.

 After causing outrage in the gaming community following their ruling last year, further controversy could be forthcoming if video game addiction does become officially recognized as a disease.